YitaoXU/RoBep/README.md

 #### Understanding the Prediction Results

-The `predict()` function returns a comprehensive dictionary containing the following key information:
+The `predict()` function returns a comprehensive dictionary containing the following results and useful information:

 ```python
 {